grafeas/voucher/marketplace/README.md

-# Setting Up for Marketplace Solution
+# Setting Up for Google Cloud Marketplace Solution

 This document provides step-by-step instructions to prepare a GCP project for deploying Voucher marketplace solution.